allenai/mmc4/README.md

 Raw images can be downloaded from the provided URLs in the documents using [this script](scripts/download_images.py).
 The intent is to respect folks who have removed images from the web and not redistribute those images.

 However, we understand that some of the URLs may be stale which can harm reproducibility efforts.
-If you're interested in updates regarding raw image availability, you can contact us using this google form TODO
+If you're interested in updates regarding raw image availability, you can contact us using [this google form](https://forms.gle/fPSXY359MT1VvF1g8)

 ## The missing shards ⛏️💎🔍